Book an Appointment at Mind Matters Psychotherapy & Creative Education Oshawa

 Marcie Menzies Registered Psychotherapist (Qualifying), CRPO # 12792

-Marcie is currently completing her M.A. in Counselling Psychology at Yorkville University.
-She h...
+Marcie has completed her M.A. in Counselling Psychology at Yorkville University.
+She holds a B.A...
 Read More

 Madeline Bailey RP(Qualifying) CRPO #17955, Clinically Supervised By, RP Christine Johansen, Director, CRPO #003885